If you stayed up past your bedtime to watch the first game of the Bruins-Canadiens playoff series on Thursday night I commend you.

 In my mind, National Basketball Association Commissioner Adam Silver did the right thing when he banned Sterling from the league for life for making racially-charged comments to his girlfriend.
 This one really was a no-brainer.
 Comments like Sterling’s are stupid and insensitive, and his presence shouldn’t be tolerated in any place of employment, particularly the NBA, which markets itself now as a global league.

 The problem is Sterling is an owner, not a player or front office employee, so he won’t really go away unless a majority of the NBA’s 29 other owners vote to make him sell the Clippers.
-I don’t doubt the votes to make Sterling sell the team are there.
-But there are already rumors out there that Sterling’s estranged wife may make a bid for the team in order to keep the Clippers in the family.

 If you really wanted to hurt Sterling, I would suggest the owners vote to strip him of the franchise, then have the NBA run it until a new ownership group can be found.
 Letting Sterling cash out for being a racist does nothing.
 If his estranged wife plans to make a bid for the team, how is banning Sterling for life from the league really going to hurt him?